 - Ensure training opportunities are in place for all workers with children, vulnerable adults, for staff of the circuit and for members of the local churches in the circuit.

-- Ensure the Circuit Meeting appoints a Safeguarding Adults Coordinator and a Safeguarding Children and Young People's Coordinator and that the details of that person are passed to the District office.
+- Ensure the Circuit Meeting appoints a Circuit Safeguarding Officer (Adults) and a Circuit Safeguarding Officer (Children) and that the details of each person are passed to the district office.

 - Ensure the Circuit Meeting reviews this policy annually.

-- Support the Safeguarding Vulnerable Adults Coordinator and the Safeguarding Children and Young People's Coordinator in their work, providing access to resources to enable them to fulfil their functions.
+- Support the Circuit Safeguarding Officer (Adults) and the Circuit Safeguarding Officer (Children) in their work, providing access to resources to enable them to fulfil their functions.

 - Provide a point of reference to advise on safeguarding issues.

 - Liaise with the district safeguarding group(s).

 - With the support of the superintendent, ensure that any incidents and allegations are followed up or referred as necessary.

 - Attend the Circuit Meeting and report on the implementation of circuit safeguarding policy and practice.

 - Support the risk assessments, policy and training schedules from churches across the circuit and report on these to the Circuit Meeting annually.